Orca (1977 film): Plot

-The crew begins to follow the whale after he signals Nolan to follow him.
-Ken (who was saved by the orca at the beginning of the film) is leaning over the side when the whale surfaces and grabs him with its jaws, killing him.
-They follow the whale until they reach the Strait of Belle Isle, but when Paul starts to get into a lifeboat, the orca knocks Paul out of the boat and drowns him.
-The next day, the whale shoves an iceberg into the boat and starts to sink it.
-Nolan manages to harpoon the whale just as he and Bedford escape from the boat, but Umilak is crushed beneath an avalanche of ice just after sending out an SOS.
+The crew chases the orca after he signals Nolan to follow him.
+Following an unsuccessful attempt to kill the orca with dynamite, Ken is leaning over the side when the orca surfaces and grabs him, killing him.
+They follow the orca until they reach the Strait of Belle Isle, but when Paul loses his nerve and tries to flee in the lifeboat, the orca smashes it, and he drowns.
+The next day, the orca maneuvers Nolan to collide with an iceberg.
+The captain harpoons the whale just as he and Bedford escape from the sinking Bumpo, but Umilak is crushed beneath an avalanche of ice after sending an SOS.

-Nolan and Bedford hide on an iceberg, although Nolan slips onto another.
-The orca separates the icebergs, trapping Nolan.
-The whale jumps onto the ice, causing it to tilt and sending Nolan into the water.
-The whale lifts Nolan up with his tail and throws him onto another iceberg, killing him, while Bedford looks on helplessly.
-With his revenge complete, the whale swims southward under the ice, while a helicopter is seen coming to rescue Bedford.
+Nolan and Bedford hide on an iceberg, although Nolan slips onto another one to separate them and potentially save her life.
+The orca jumps onto the ice, causing it to tilt and sending Nolan into the water before catching him with its tail and hurling him to his death against the ice.
+A helicopter is seen coming to rescue Bedford.
+Meanwhile, the orca drowns himself by diving below the ice as the credits roll.